Six days in Hong Kong’s Occupy Central

 The following evening found members of the group “Photo Now” using Occupy Central as a venue for their photo gallery.
 I recognized some of them as Activists who had cleaned up camp the night before.
 The photographers had hung glossy prints of their work on the laundry lines which ran through the ladders along the camp’s northern border.
 On a table next to the bookshelf housing the camp’s library of subversive literature they had set out bottles of Italian White wine from high-end supermarket Marks and Spencer.
 The show had drawn a crowd which held steady at arond 20 to 30 people throughout the evening and managed to attract a few journalists from local publications.
 But this turnout was dwarfed by those meeting in the camp on the other side of the ladders, where around 50 people had gathered for Central’s eighth monthly ‘Book X Change’.

 Participants in the Book X Change brought their favorite books to each month’s meeting, swapped them with fellow members, then returned a month later to share their thoughts with the group via bullhorn.
-Francesca Chin, there to share her impressions for the first time, said she had heard about the club from a friend.
-Chin — whose next read would be Yu Hua’s China in Ten Words — said the books most members brought reflected issues which loomed large in the city’s collective consciousness, such as its ambivalent relationship with the Mainland and a pervasive anxiety over the possible rollback of rights.
+Francesca Chiu, there to share her impressions for the first time, said she had heard about the club from a friend.
+Chiu — whose next read would be Yu Hua’s China in Ten Words — said the books most members brought reflected issues which loomed large in the city’s collective consciousness, such as its ambivalent relationship with the Mainland and a pervasive anxiety over the possible rollback of rights.
 She said the group was unique in Hong Kong.
-“Before the meetings you’re strangers,” Chin said, “but after, you’re friends.”
+“Before the meetings you’re strangers,” Chiu said, “but after, you’re friends.”

 Monday, 23 July